rxacevedo/docker-clojure/README.md

 To start the the entire service (which is just one app) and attach, just run `docker-compose up`.

-If you want to invoke the repl via docker compose, specify the container alias in a `run` command, like this:

-`docker-compose run app repl`

 ## License

 I don't own any of this.